Being a dog owner has perks; you enjoy your dog’s strange eccentricities.

 Older dogs may feel disoriented and confused at times.
 Then they have difficulties with their mental talents and comprehension.

 They may get disoriented at times.
 They may also require additional assistance.
-In order to continue to enjoy life as they once did.
-They frequently require less alone time.
+To continue to enjoy life as they once did.
+They frequently need less alone time.

 They also have the comfort of being surrounded by people.
 Or other dogs they are familiar with.